MoparClassic/elysium-single-threaded/README.md

 * TestNG 6.1.1
 * Xstream 1.4.7

-See the Maven pom.xml file for more details.d
+See the Maven pom.xml file for more details.

 Database access is not yet implemented.
-However an appropriate JDBC driver is required for use with Hibernate.
+Once implemented an appropriate JDBC driver will be required for use with Hibernate.

 ## Contributors